 CREATE: We create digital content concepts and design wireframes.
 We (most times) build clickable prototypes, so you get a sense of the UX design before our team of content producers, interactions designers and code developers are unleashed.

-REFINE: We constantly track, optimize and collect new insights.
+REFINE: We constantly track, optimise and collect new insights.
 It’s only when the website is live and in use by real users that we retrieve actual user insights.
 These insights should naturally be used to make the site better.

 The user experience process at GORM Agency